yanglangfei/FontDroid/README.md

 ##### In Java

-This isn't the best way, but sometimes you will need to set by code.
+This is not the best way, but sometimes you will need to set by code.

 ###### 1. Extends abstract widgets